 - Species: O. hannah

-It also primarily preys on other snakes, but will also consume small invertebrates.
-The King Cobra is classified as diurnal, and primarily hunts during the day and remains concealed at night.
+The fabulous creature also primarily preys on other snakes.
+However, most individuals will also consume small invertebrates.
+The King Cobra remains classified as diurnal, and primarily hunts during the day.
+During the night, it remains concealed, unless disturbed.

 Despite its exaggerated reputation, this reptile is not typically aggressive unless provoked.
 When provoked it will raise as much as one-third of its body length into the air.
 Subsequent to that, it will also flatten its head in preparation to strike.
 This species also remains capable of delivering multiple envenomings in a single encounter.